 Since its inception, Run the Alps has been a member of 1% for the Planet, a non-profit organization whose corporate members donate 1% of their gross proceeds each year to support environmental initiatives around the planet.

-Started in 2002 by Patagonia-founder Yvon Chouinard, the mission of 1% for the Planet is to “build, support and activate an alliance of businesses financially committed to creating a healthy planet.”
+Started in 2002 by Patagonia-founder Yvon Chouinard, 1% for the Planet has the mission of to “build, support and activate an alliance of businesses financially committed to creating a healthy planet.”

 This year, we’re pleased to use our 1% contribution to support the work of Le Centre de Recherches sur les Écosystèmes d’Altitude, an environmental research organization based in Chamonix, France – the home of Run the Alps.